Who is on the Panel of the Global Cancer Update Programme, and what do they do?

 Lord John Krebs is Emeritus Professor of Zoology in the University of Oxford.
 His research area is behavioural ecology and he has published more than 300 research papers, reviews, articles and books.

-Lord Krebs was Chief Executive of the UK Natural Environment Research Council from 1994 to 1999 and the founding Chairman of the UK Food Standards Agency from 2000 to 2005.
+Lord Krebs was Chief Executive of the UK Natural Environment Research Council from 1994 to 1999 and founding Chairman of the UK Food Standards Agency from 2000 to 2005.
 In 2005, he gave the Royal Institution Christmas Lectures.
-From 2005-2015 he served as Principal of Jesus College, Oxford.
+From 2005–15 he served as Principal of Jesus College, Oxford.

 He was President of the British Science Association in 2012–13.
 Between 2009 and 2017 he was a member of the UK Climate Change Committee and chaired its Adaptation Sub-Committee.

-Lord Krebs is a scientific advisor to Marks & Spencer plc and Drax plc and Chairman of Oxford Risk, a fintech spinout of Oxford University.
+Lord Krebs is a scientific adviser to Marks & Spencer and Drax, and Chairman of Oxford Risk, a fintech spinout of Oxford University.

 Lord Krebs has received many awards and honours, including a knighthood for services to science, 17 honorary degrees, Fellowship of the Royal Society, the US National Academy of Sciences, the American Philosophical Society, the US Academy of Arts and Sciences, and the German National Academy of Sciences (Leopoldina).